 One of the true original punk rock groups of the ’70s.
 Although not one of the best selling bands of all time, there is no denying The Ramones’s impact on music was substantial.
 Having released 14 studio albums in 20 years, it’s clear that founding member, guitarist, and songwriter Johnny Ramone was a prolific songwriter and musical force.

-This song primarily uses power chords with the extra octave on the top and some pretty fast down picking which is going to help loosen your wrist and improve your picking technique.
+This song primarily uses power chords with the extra octave on the top and some pretty fast down picking which is going to help loosen your wrist and improve your electric guitar picking technique.
 And at 176bpm, doing this for the length of the song can become quite tiring!
 So try to ensure your wrist and forearm are not tensed as you play.

 Cherub Rock – Smashing Pumpkins